John P. Hayes: Research

 He has also written highly cited research papers on fault-tolerant design, reversible computing, and stochastic computing.

 Awards and honors

 Hayes became an IEEE Fellow in 1985 "for contributions to digital testing techniques and to switching theory and logical design", and an ACM Fellow in 2001 "for outstanding contributions to logic design and testing and to fault-tolerant computer architecture."
-In 2004, the University of Illinois department of electrical and computer engineering gave him their distinguished alumni award.
+In 2004, the University of Illinois Urbana-Champaign department of electrical and computer engineering gave him their distinguished alumni award.

+In 2013, the IEEE Computer Society Test Technology Technical Community honored Hayes with Lifetime Contribution Medal.